 - 1. Click on Security->Password. - 2.
-Select user from the pull-down list of User Type. - 5.
-Enter new password in the New Password and Confirm Password fields.

-The new password should be complex and contains at least 6 characters, where at least one character is numeric, and one character is alphabetic.
-Valid characters contain A-Z, a-z, 0-9,#,!,@,-,.,,+ and \$.
+Select user from the pull-down list of User Type. - 3.
+Enter a new password in the New Password and Confirm Password fields.
+A new password should contain at least 6 characters, where at least one numeric and one alphabetic characters.
+Valid characters are A-Z, a-z, 0-9,#,!,@,-,.,,+ and \$.

-If logging into the web user interface of the phone with the user credential, you need to enter the old user password in the Old Password field.
+If logging into the web user interface of the phone with the user credential, user needs to enter the current user password in the Old Password field.